fperez/fperez.org-src/research/attic.rst

 to the classical dynamics arising from quantum information: the chaotic behavior is suppressed although not entirely eliminated.

+.. admonition:: Paper

-J. Mahecha and F. Pérez, `A semi-classical approach for Lyapunov exponents of a quantum mechanical system </papers/quantum_lyap_short.pdf>`_, Universidad de Antioquia preprint, 2002.
+   J. Mahecha and F. Pérez, `A semi-classical approach for Lyapunov exponents of a quantum mechanical system <../papers/quantum_lyap_short.pdf>`_, Universidad de Antioquia preprint, 2002.

 Hamiltonian chaos in 3-body systems